SeanAvery/EthBook/README.md

 #EthBook
 Private In-Browser contact list for Ethereum payment network. <br />
-Easily save send Eth to your contacts. <br />
+Easily save and send Eth to your contacts. <br />
 Runs entirely in the browser!
 All contacts saved in local storage. <br />

 ## Run On Your Machine